Cog-Creators/Red-DiscordBot/docs/guide_slash_and_interactions.rst

             await interaction.response.send_message("Hello World!", ephemeral=True)

 Go ahead and load your cog.
 Once it is loaded, we will have to enable and sync our slash commands.
-We can do this by using the :ref:`Slash<core-command-slash>` command to manage our slash commands.
+We can do this by using the :ref:`[p]slash<core-command-slash>` command to manage our slash commands.
 Once you have registered your slash commands, you can test them out by typing ``/hello`` in your server.

 ----------------------------